On this page

 How does the CPTPP affect labour standards?

-CPTPP constitutes the strongest outcome on trade and labour contained in any of New Zealand’s free trade agreements to date.
+CPTPP constitutes one of the strongest outcomes on trade and labour contained in any of New Zealand’s free trade agreements to date.

 The commitments made in the labour chapter are intended to protect and enforce labour rights, improve working conditions and living standards, strengthen cooperation on labour issues and enhance labour capacity and capability of CPTPP parties.